Marketing folks tend to be control freaks.

 We live in a world where your online reputation (that of your business and yourself) can be your strongest asset or your biggest liability.

 Today, it’s not enough to set up a few Google Alerts and “keep tabs” on your online reputation to avoid a crisis.
 Reputations take years to build, but can crash in a second.
 We need to recognize our reputations as our unique differentiator and competitive advantage and fiercely protect them.
 They need to have an active role in our marketing plans.
-It’s time to change online reputation management
+It’s time to change online reputation management to online reputation marketing.

 Think I’m overexaggerating?
 Consider these statistics: